How to cope with losing someone to suicide

 Go at your own pace

 If you have lost someone to suicide, it can be tempting to set expectations about where you should be in your grief journey at certain times, but that’s not how grief works.
 There is no right or wrong way to grieve, and grief doesn’t follow a set timeline.
-There are no stages of grief.
-Your grief is personal to you.
+How you grief is unique to you.

 Care for yourself

-When a death occurs, grief can make it harder to do practical things that are good for you like eating well, getting sleep and going for exercise.
+When a death occurs, grief can make it harder to do practical things that are good for you, like eating well, getting sleep, and exercising.
 If you’ve lost your appetite, eating smaller meals more often throughout the day can help.
 Try and take the time you need to rest and get some sleep, and go for light exercise like walks when you can.
 These are some ways that you can care for yourself while grieving, but you’re the expert of your own needs.
-You don’t need to feel guilty if you aren’t able to do some of the things you could before when you’re adjusting to loss.
+You don’t need to feel guilty if you aren’t able to do some of the things you could previously when you’re adjusting to loss.

 Acknowledge your feelings